dariuszwrzesien/DwrKata/README.md

 You can find some to start practicing [here](http://codingdojo.org/cgi-bin/index.pl?KataCatalogue).

 Katas:
 =================

 String Calculator
 -----------------------------------

-The following is a TDD Kata - an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).
+The following is a TDD Kata - an exercise in coding, refactoring and test-first.

 Before you start:
     1. Try not to read ahead.
     2. Do one task at a time.
 The trick is to learn to work incrementally.